-Design the TPA3100D2 without the filter if the traces from amplifier to speaker are short (<10 cm).
-Powered speakers, in which the speaker is in the same enclosure as the amplifier, are a typical application for class-D without a filter.
+Design the TPA3106D1 without the filter if the traces from amplifier to speaker are short (< 10 cm).
+Powered speakers, where the speaker is in the same enclosure as the amplifier, is a typical application for class-D without a filter.